int-brain-lab/atlas/README.md

 This section describes the method for generating the streamlines and flatmaps.

-The general methods consists of computing streamlines between a bottom and top surface around a brain region by solving Laplace's partial differential equation $\Delta u = 0$ inside the brain region, with a combination of Dirichlet and Neumann boundary conditions on the surfaces, and integrating the gradient field $\nabla u$ to link every voxel of the bottom surface to the top surface of the volume.
+The method consists of computing streamlines between a bottom and top surface around a brain region by solving Laplace's partial differential equation $\Delta u = 0$ inside the brain region, with a combination of Dirichlet and Neumann boundary conditions on the surfaces, and integrating the gradient field $\nabla u$ to link every voxel of the bottom surface to a corresponding voxel at the top surface of the volume.

-The streamlines allow one to generate flatmaps by mapping every pixel of the flattened surface to an average value along the streamline that starts from that voxel.
+The streamlines allow one to generate flatmaps by mapping every pixel of the flattened surface to an average value along the streamline that starts at that voxel.

 ### Notations